cseanc/CSPickerTextField/README.md

 _2. Create a UITextField in storyboard and make its class CSPickerTextField, or you can create it programmatically too.

-_3. Make your view controller confirms to CSPickerViewDelegate, set your_text_field.pickerDelegate = self, and implements the delegate methods.
+_3. Make your view controller confirms to CSPickerTextFieldDelegate, set your_text_field.pickerDelegate = self, and implements the delegate methods.